kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 ```

 `@kintone/rest` also provides from CDN,
-but you need to use `Middleware` feature for Session Authentication as follows:
+but you need to use `Middleware` feature for the session authentication as follows:

 ```ts
 const createClient = OpenAPIFetch.default;